elianalopez/RaspiCar-Project/README.md

 ## Car in Action

-This is the end result of the modified car
+This is the end result of the modified car.

 ![Car-Running](Images/car.gif)